henrydierkes/Eagle_Rating/Documentation/General-Audience/README.md

    ![image](https://github.com/henrydierkes/Eagle_Rating/assets/101287371/a6e1e0b9-1645-4ead-87f1-83cac759d2b5)

 6. Copy that that code into the input box.
-7. Congratulation! 🎉 You are now an Eagle Rater.
+7. Congratulations! 🎉 You are now an Eagle Rater.

 ### Logging in
 1. After you click the `Sign Up` button, you will be immediately prompted to `Sign In`.